 Diseases caused by excess pepsinogen

 The massive secretion of acid and pepsinogen in Zollinger-Ellison syndrome leads to generalized ulceration of the upper gastrointestinal tract.
-In this disease, ulcers may appear in the esophagus, stomach, and duodenum.
+Ulcers may appear in the esophagus, stomach, and duodenum in this disease.

-In the duodenum they occur in the same places where they are seen in simple duodenal ulcers, in which the first part of the duodenum is the typical site.
+In the duodenum, they occur in the same places where they are seen in superficial duodenal ulcers, in which the first part of the duodenum is the typical site.